 Crystal Wilkinson is an award-winning feminist poet, novelist, memoirist, and professor from Kentucky.
-She’s a born and raised country girl and literary force of nature.
+She was born and raised as a country girl and a literary force of nature.
 Her structural innovations start from the ground up with sentences that read like poetry and characters that live and breathe on the page.

-A founding member of the Affrilachian Poets, she is currently an associate professor at The University of Kentucky.
+Wilkinson’s most recent publication, Perfect Black, is a collection of poems that was released in August 2021.
+It won the 2022 NAACP Image Award for Outstanding Literary Work – Poetry.
+In a review, The New York Times named it “One of the four books to read this week”.
 Wilkinson’s first book, Blackberries, Blackberries won the Chaffin Award for Appalachian Literature; her second book, Water Street, was a finalist for both the Orange Prize and the Hurston-Wright Legacy Award; her third book, The Birds of Opulence, won the Ernest J. Gaines Award for Literary Excellence, The Judy Young Gaines Prize for Fiction, Appalachian Book of the Year and the Weatherford Prize.